Izzy Stradlin and the Ju Ju Hounds (album)

 Izzy Stradlin and the Ju Ju Hounds is the debut solo album by American rock and roll musician Izzy Stradlin, released after his departure from Guns N' Roses.
 It is his only album under the Ju Ju Hounds moniker.

 Overview

-Released in 1992, Izzy Stradlin and the Ju Ju Hounds spawned two Top 20 rock radio hits: "Shuffle It All" and "Somebody Knockin'."
+Released in 1992, Izzy Stradlin and the Ju Ju Hounds spawned two Top 20 rock radio hits: "Shuffle It All" and "Somebody Knockin'".
 The album was mixed in Copenhagen.

 Critical reception

 Trouser Press called the debut "a surprisingly strong album that dramatically shows the rootsy sensibility [Stradlin] brought to G n’ R. It sounds like a good Keith Richards solo album (and is actually much better than the album Richards released around the same time)."
-The album was named 16th album of the year by Kerrang! magazine in 1992.
+The album was named 16th best album of the year by Kerrang!